-Building on their research and Call to Action, PEP Research Fellows will hold a series of webinars to advance the conversation and address the lack of diversity in Development Economics.
+Building on their research and Call to Action, PEP Research Fellows are holding a series of webinars to advance the conversation and address the lack of diversity in Development Economics.

-From September 2022, a group of PEP Research Fellows will hold a series of webinars to address the lack of diversity in Development Economics, which limits the discipline’s fairness and efficacy.
+From September 2022, a group of PEP Research Fellows are holding a series of webinars to address the lack of diversity in Development Economics, which limits the discipline’s fairness and efficacy.

 September 23, 2022 - How can development economics journals better include Southern researchers?

 2-3 p.m.
 UTC.

 Moderated by the Research Fellows Veronica Amarante and Kibrom Abay, the panelists will be:

 - Enrica Chiappero-Martinetti, Editor, Journal of Human Development and Capabilities